Chuo-ku Tourism Association Official Blog

 onsi201806.JPG

-I think I come here every time, but even if there is such a quiet and relaxing space in Chuo-ku, it is very close to Tokyo Bay.
+I think I come here every time, but if there is such a quiet and relaxing space in Chuo-ku, it is very close to Tokyo Bay.

 onsi201817.JPG